A 2024 cohort will be formed; the application and schedule of sessions will be posted by November 2023.

-The Center for Healthy Nonprofits is hosting a 9-session Survival Series for newer nonprofit Chief Executive Officers and Executive Directors.
+The Center for Healthy Nonprofits is currently accepting applications for a multi-session Survival Series for newer nonprofit Chief Executive Officers and Executive Directors.

 Paula Van Ness, Director of the Center, will be joined by a roster of experienced nonprofit leaders who will draw upon their collective decades of experience as senior nonprofit leaders.
 The program will give a cohort of ED/CEOs practical information to not only survive—but to thrive—as extraordinary leaders of successful nonprofits.

-The program will kick off in January and consists of nine two-hour sessions and an additional one-on-one coaching session.
+The program will kick off in January 2024 and consists of three five-hour sessions in person and three two-hour sessions on Zoom.
+Additionally, a one-on-one coaching session is included for each participant.

 Facilitated conversations will cover the competencies and key relationships required of nonprofit executives, including tips for effective management of your board and staff, building and maintaining a culture aligned with your mission and values, problem-solving and decision-making, managing change and healthy time management, and cultivating work-life balance.
 Each session offers opportunities to network with your counterparts, creating relationships for continued sharing of successes and challenges.